Bb3t0-V4zf1g/DB_Console/README.md

 - To create connection to different users.
 - A well-made and interactive app interface.
 - To learn about the connection between databases and different technologies.
+- I need clonate the repository and create a new branch to work on the project.
+(Perdonal objective)

 ## Cloning the Repository
 To clone the DB_Console repository, you can use the following command: